hausen8/ColdEND32/README.md

    display at one time is allowed so don't forget to comment the other ones.
    For 7 segment LED displays, don't forget to jumper different I2C addresses for both displays and enter these values in config.h ("LED1_ADD" and "LED2_ADD").

+   NOTE: SSD1309 requires a different version of Wire.
+Download the library from https://github.com/stickbreaker/Wire, extract the Wire folder into your sketch folder and

 3) Uncomment (define) MOMENTARY_SWITCH if you want to use monentary switches.
    Required library: https://github.com/thomasfredericks/Bounce2